 It never fails: You see your dog standing outside the door, covered from tip to tail in mud (at least, you hope that’s mud), but when you look in your supply closet, you discover that you’re fresh out of dog shampoo.

-As it turns out, you’re better off avoiding using your shampoo on your dog.
-It won’t kill them, but it’s certainly not good for them either.
+As it turns out, you should not use human shampoo on your dog.
+It won’t kill them but it’s not good for them either.

 Is Human Shampoo Safe for Dogs?

-The biggest reason that you should never use your shampoo on your dog has to do with our different pH balances.
+The biggest reason that you should never use your shampoo on your dog is that humans and dogs have different skin pH.
 The pH balance is the level of acids and bases at which your body functions best.

 When we bathe, we strip off much of that acid mantle.
 Most shampoos have ingredients in them that help regenerate the mantle, keeping your skin safe until the mantle can regrow fully.
 To do that, though, it must restore your pH balance to its regular state.

 Here’s where things get hairy: Dogs and humans have dramatically different pH balances.
-Ours is quite acidic by nature, usually in the 5.5 range, whereas a dog’s is much more neutral (often between 6.2 and 7.4).
+Our scalp’s pH is alkaline, usually in the 5.5 range, whereas a dog’s skin pH is much more neutral (often between 6.2 and 7.4).
 That means a human shampoo will strip away much of a dog’s acid mantle and do little to replace it.

 Changing your dog’s skin pH balance disturbs the delicate and natural acid mantle and kills the normal skin flora, making their skin more vulnerable to imbalances and issues due to bacterial, fungal, or viral infections.
 The skin will likely dry out significantly, which may be uncomfortable for your dog.
 This leads to scaling and scratching, which can cause secondary injuries, and these can lead to more pathogenic infections.
 It’s a vicious cycle that usually ends poorly for your dog.

 What Should I Do If I’m Out of Dog Shampoo?

-The first thing that you can do is search your house for a suitable alternative to dog shampoo.
-This could be baby shampoo, corn starch, baking soda, or a few other things.
-There’s a good chance that you’ll have some sort of alternative handy, so that’s a good place to start.
+First, search your house for a suitable alternative to dog shampoo.
+This could be baby shampoo, cornstarch, baking soda, or a few other things.
+There’s a good chance that you’ll have some sort of alternative handy.

-Of course, if the problem is just dirt or mud, you’ll likely be able to get away with simply rinsing your dog off and drying them thoroughly.
-If, however, the problem is odor, you’ll need something more powerful.
-Try mixing hydrogen peroxide, baking soda, and dishwashing soap, and then bathing your dog with that.
-Just don’t leave it on too long, or it might bleach their fur.
+If the problem is just dirt or mud, you’ll likely be able to get away with simply rinsing your dog and drying them thoroughly.
+However, if the problem is odor, you’ll need something more powerful.
+Try bathing your dog with a mixture of baking soda and diluted pure Castille soap.
+While not a good resource to use regularly, a bit of diluted Dawn dish soap can do the trick.

 Please note that you should only do this in emergencies, and it is not something that you want to regularly practice, since some of the ingredients are contraindicated.
 You can also use baking soda and a 1:4 dilution of apple cider vinegar in a pinch.
 The mixture is great for neutralizing odors, but the resulting aroma may not be much better.
 Check out this DIY dog shampoo post for more alternative ideas.

 If you’ve already used your shampoo on your dog, don’t panic.
 Using your shampoo on them once isn’t likely to have much of an adverse effect, unless you really scrub them hard.

 It’s repeated use that can cause issues.
-The more you use it, the drier your dog’s skin will become and the more susceptible it’ll be to infection.
+The more you use it, the drier your dog’s skin will become and the more susceptible it’ll be to developing dermal issues and infections.

 That doesn’t give you a free pass to use it, though.
-It’s a good idea to keep plenty of dog-friendly shampoo on hand, so you’re always ready for whatever kind of mess your dog tracks into your living room.
+Therefore, it’s a good idea to keep plenty of dog-friendly shampoo on hand so you’re always ready for whatever kind of mess your dog tracks into your living room.